Quick guide: industrial components for outdoor cabinets

-If your application is a fibre street cabinet, the components shown here are suitable, from outdoor cabinet hinges to electrical enclosure locks and latches.
-However, you’ll also need fibre-optic cable management, designed specifically for optimising network performance and enabling easy access for maintenance.
-View components designed for fibre cabinets here.
+If your application is a fiber street cabinet, the components shown here are suitable, from outdoor cabinet hinges to electrical enclosure locks and latches.
+However, you’ll also need fiber-optic cable management, designed specifically for optimizing network performance and enabling easy access for maintenance.

 Let’s look at the different parts attached to the frame, and what components you need to consider.

 If you want to access your electric cabinet design from both sides, then these components work for either front or rear doors.

 There are many different types of cabinet hinges.
 For an outdoor cabinet, your priority should be to prevent tampering.
 These outdoor cabinet hinges will help keep the equipment housed in your outdoor cabinet safe and sound.

 Concealed hinges are installed inside telecom street cabinets and other enclosures, which provides extra security.
 Screw-on concealed hinges are ideal as electrical cabinet hinges, and come in three different materials: nylon, steel and stainless-steel hinges.
 The steel versions offer handed, pin, removable pin and spring-loaded options.
 If you need heavy-duty steel hinges, choose the pin version which has a 110˚ rotation angle and high mechanical strength.
 The handed versions with a 90˚ rotation angle are also great for heavy-duty applications as well as lightweight needs.
 Weld-on concealed hinges are also available.